ocean-oo/dify-flutter/README.md

 # Dify Chat App

-Try to make all codes write by AI.
+A lot of web chat apps, but less native chat apps.

-Use dify as backend. flutter is frontend.
+Try to write one with flutter and dify, use ai as much as possible.

 ## Getting Started